-Chemical speciation has both similarities and differences from the aggregation and disaggregation that is performed during inventory import (see Section 2.9.7, "Aggregate or disaggregate toxics emissions" [55]).
+Chemical speciation has both similarities and differences from the aggregation and disaggregation that is performed during inventory import (see Section 2.8.7, "Aggregate or disaggregate toxics emissions" [51]).
 It is similar in that it involves separating one data value into more than one data value.
 For example, inventory disaggregation can split Mercury & Compounds (CAS=199) into elemental mercury, divalent gaseous mercury, and divalent particulate mercury during inventory import of nonroad mobile sources.
-Similarly, NO_x can be split into nitrogen oxide (NO) and nitrogen dioxide (NO2) during chemical speciation.
+Similarly, NO_x can be split into nitrogen oxide (NO) and nitrogen dioxide (NO_2) during chemical speciation.
 Aggregation is also similar to speciation because it can map multiple pollutants or parts of pollutants into the same chemical compound, just as speciation can map parts of the different pollutants (e.g., HGSUM and HG) to the same model species (e.g., HG).
 On the other hand, the two concepts are different for three reasons.
 First, the pollutants aggregated and disaggregated by Smkinven are still considered by SMOKE to be pollutants, not species, to pass to later processing steps.
 Second, chemical speciation allows multiple split factors to be used for the same pollutant-to-species conversion, whereas inventory aggregation/disaggregation uses just one factor across the whole inventory for each pollutant-to-pollutant conversion.
 Third, chemical speciation also converts the units of the pollutants (tons) to the units of the species (moles for gaseous species and grams for particulate species).

 Speciation profiles do not necessarily conserve mass.
-For example, it is possible to input 100 tons of VOC into the Spcmat program and have it output factors that will produce 70 tons of VOC-based species or 110 tons of VOC-based species.
+For example, it is possible to input 100 tons of VOC into the Spemat program and have it output factors that will produce 70 tons of VOC-based species or 110 tons of VOC-based species.
 The reduced mass occurs when some of the pollutant's mass does not map to chemically reactive species in the inventory.
 In some cases, the nonreactive (NR) species is included in the speciation profiles so that the speciation profiles do sum to 1.
 Increased mass happens because some compounds that are part of VOC may have chemical reactivity associated with two model species.
 Since this one part of the VOC is mapped to two model species, its mass appears to be double-counted when summing the model-species mass.
 This is merely an artifact of how the model species are defined and implemented in the AQM, and the AQM is responsible for accounting for such issues in its chemical mechanism.

-2.11.2.
+2.10.2.
 Pollutant-to-pollutant conversions

 In some cases, the pollutant available in the inventory is not the same as the pollutant for which speciation profiles have been developed.
 At this time, the only known case of this situation is when the inventory is collected for VOC (or for reactive organic gases [ROG]) but the speciation profiles are available for TOG.
 For this situation, VOC-to-TOG factors have been developed that Spcmat assigns to the inventory sources based on the sources' SCCs.
 The factors are input using the GSCNV file, which can support multiple pollutant-to-pollutant conversions in the same file.
-The example SMOKE GSCNV file has sections for ROG-to-TOG and VOC-to-TOG; it is described further in Section 4.2, "Test case descriptions" [115] and Section 8.5.1, "GSCNV: Pollutant-to-pollutant conversion file" [394].

-2.11.3.
+2.10.3.
 Checking the consistency of the speciation profiles with the inventory table